 55. Fun Facts About Neil Armstrong

-- Neil Armstrong led the greatest achievement in the human history of being a first human being to walk on the Moon surface.
+- Neil Armstrong led the greatest achievement in human history of being the first human being to walk on the Moon’s surface.

 - He got a flight certificate at the age of 16 all before he had a license for driving.

-- In 2017, the bag of Neil Armstrong in which he collected dust materials from the Moon surface for NASA, was sold on the price of $1.8 million.
+- In 2017, the bag of Neil Armstrong in which he collected dust materials from the Moon surface for NASA, was sold at the price of $1.8 million.

-- After returning from the Moon, Neil Armstrong, Michael Collins, and Aldrin had spent three weeks in quarantine in order to check that they had not picked up any strange viruses from the space.
+- After returning from the Moon, Neil Armstrong, Michael Collins, and Aldrin had spent three weeks in quarantine to check that they had not picked up any strange viruses from the space.

 - Neil Armstrong applied late for the second group of NASA’s Project Gemini, however, one of his friends saw the application and before anyone noticed, he quietly slipped it into the pile.